zoz-11/servers/README.md

 - **[Pinecone](https://github.com/sirmews/mcp-pinecone)** - MCP server for searching and uploading records to Pinecone.
 Allows for simple RAG features, leveraging Pinecone's Inference API.
 - **[Placid.app](https://github.com/felores/placid-mcp-server)** - Generate image and video creatives using Placid.app templates
 - **[Playwright](https://github.com/executeautomation/mcp-playwright)** - This MCP Server will help you run browser automation and webscraping using Playwright
+- **[Plane](https://github.com/kelvin6365/plane-mcp-server)** - This MCP Server will help you to manage projects and issues through Plane's API
 - **[Postman](https://github.com/shannonlal/mcp-postman)** - MCP server for running Postman Collections locally via Newman.
 Allows for simple execution of Postman Server and returns the results of whether the collection passed all the tests.
 - **[Productboard](https://github.com/kenjihikmatullah/productboard-mcp)** - Integrate the Productboard API into agentic workflows via MCP.
 - **[Prometheus](https://github.com/pab1it0/prometheus-mcp-server)** - Query and analyze Prometheus - open-source monitoring system.